Crio-WFH/AWS-Lambda-functions/README.md

 ## INFORMATION
-Time to enjoy WFH the right!
+Time to enjoy WFH the right way!

 ## Contributors ✨